rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 Both of these methods allow for clients to create a request that is protected from tampering through the browser, allowing for a higher security mode of operation for clients and applications that require it.
-Clients are not required to use request objects, but OpenID Providers MUST support signed request objects passed by value at minimum.
+Clients are not required to use request objects.

+OpenID Providers MUST support signed request objects passed by value and MAY support other encryption and parameter combinations.

 **iGov-NL**

 In case request objects using pass by reference are used, the `request_uri` parameter value MUST be pre-registered.
 The URI MUST be using either a URN or an absolute HTTPS URI and MUST contain a sufficient amount of entropy to avoid guessing.
 To avoid attacks by `request_uri` manipulation, the base value of the URI MUST be registered prior to usage and SHOULD be unambiguously distinct from other URIs in use.
 The `request_uri` value MUST be reachable or retrievable by the OP.
 The OP MUST support authenticating to the server hosting the `request_uri`.

 **/iGov-NL**